IBM/ibm-process-mining-BAW-accelerator/README.md

 `requisition.requester,requisition.gmApproval,currentPosition.jobTitle,currentPosition.replacement.lastName`.

 The field name for each variable in the resulting CSV file starts with 'tsk'.
 Ex: tsk.requisition.gmApproval

+WARNING: a process mining project can only load CSV file with the same columns.
+If you add or remove a field during an extraction, you can't load it in an existing process mining project that loaded CSV files with different columns.

 You can find these data in BAW process designer.